Pornography

-Pornography (colloquially called porn or porno) is sexually suggestive material, such as a picture, video, text, or audio, intended for sexual arousal.
-Made for consumption by adults, pornographic depictions have evolved from cave paintings, some forty millennia ago, to modern-day virtual reality presentations.
-A general distinction of adults-only sexual content is made, classifying it as pornography or erotica.
+Pornography (colloquially called porn, or porno) is sexually suggestive material, such as pictures, videos, text, or audio intended for sexual arousal.
+Over the course of human history, pornographic depictions have taken many forms, from stone carvings in the Upper Paleolithic, to virtual reality experiences in the present day.
+It is almost always made for consumption by adults.
+A distinction is often made between pornography and erotica, although some viewers may not distinguish between them.

+Human fascination with sexual imagery has been a constant throughout history.
 The oldest artifacts considered pornographic were discovered in Germany in 2008 and are dated to be at least 35,000 years old.
-Human enchantment with sexual imagery representations has been a constant throughout history.
-However, the reception of such imagery varied according to the historical, cultural, and national contexts.
+However, the reception of such imagery has varied hugely by cultural context.
 The Indian Sanskrit text Kama Sutra (3rd century CE) contained prose, poetry, and illustrations regarding sexual behavior, and the book was celebrated; while the British English text Fanny Hill (1748), considered "the first original English prose pornography," has been one of the most prosecuted and banned books.
-In the late 19th century, a film by Thomas Edison that depicted a kiss was denounced as obscene in the United States, whereas Eugène Pirou's 1896 film Bedtime for the Bride was received very favorably in France.
-Starting from the mid-twentieth century on, societal attitudes towards sexuality became lenient in the Western world where legal definitions of obscenity were made limited.
+In 1896, a film by Thomas Edison that depicted a kiss was denounced as obscene in the United States, whereas Eugène Pirou's film Bedtime for the Bride from the same year was received very favorably in France.

+Starting from the mid-20th century, societal attitudes towards sexuality became more lenient in the Western world where legal definitions of obscenity were made limited.
 In 1969, Blue Movie by Andy Warhol became the first film to depict unsimulated sex that received a wide theatrical release in the United States.
 This was followed by the "Golden Age of Porn" (1969–1984).
 The introduction of home video and the World Wide Web in the late 20th century led to global growth in the pornography business.
 Beginning in the 21st century, greater access to the Internet and affordable smartphones made pornography more mainstream.